-In advocating for employees, Dorina follows her passion and commitment to fighting for human rights in the workplace.
+In advocating for employees, Dorina's driving force is her strong passion and commitment to fighting for fairness and equality in the workplace.

-Since beginning her work as a zealous employee rights advocate with Phillips & Associates in 2014, Dorina has tirelessly and successfully represented clients who have been subjected to discrimination in the workplace in state and federal courts, mediations, arbitrations, and administrative agencies.
+Since beginning her work as an employee rights advocate with Phillips & Associates in 2014, Dorina has zealously and tirelessly represented clients who have been subjected to discrimination in the workplace in state and federal courts, mediations, arbitrations, and administrative agencies.

-Dorina is fluent in Albanian, conversational in Italian, and familiar with French, German, and Spanish.
+Dorina is fluent in Albanian.
 She is admitted to the New York Bar, Federal Courts for the Southern, Eastern, Western, and Northern Districts of New York and is a member of the National Employment Lawyers' Association/New York and the New York City Bar Association.

 Employers may be liable for sexual harassment if they allow or create a hostile work environment, which is formed by behavior that either unreasonably interferes with the victim’s ability to do his or her job or creates an intimidating, offensive, or hostile environment in the office.
 Another legally recognized form of sexual harassment is referred to as “quid pro quo” harassment, or behavior intended to elicit certain conduct from employees, such as going on a date with a supervisor, in exchange for a particular benefit, such as a raise or promotion.
 Sexual harassment is technically a form of gender discrimination, and employees affected by it may be able to receive a wide range of remedies, ranging from compensatory damages and backpay to potential reinstatement.